TurcaVasileIonut/hero-of-recommendation/README.md

 - Anyone can register
 - You must be logged in to access the home page
 - From the home page, the user can search for a book (introducing the title, the author, the year of publication or all of them) and rate it
+- The user can receive a book recommendation based on his and other users' reviews

 ![plot](./example.png)